 Temporary accommodation costs | ✔ | ✖ | ✔ |

-If you live within a strata complex (such as a townhouse or studio apartment), check with your body corporate to see if your building is already covered under the strata policy.
-If you own the strata property, you should consider protecting it with building insurance; being insured can give you peace of mind knowing that you have cover for a range of natural disasters and damage from other events, including break-ins.
+If you own the strata property, consider protecting it with building insurance.
+Being insured can give you peace of mind knowing that you have cover for a range of natural disasters and damage from other events, including break-ins.

-Sum insured is the replacement value of your insured property should it be completely damaged or destroyed.
-This should be the estimated amount it would cost you to rebuild your home to its former condition, not the market value of your home.
-It’s vital to ensure that this amount covers the full rebuilding costs of your home; otherwise, you’ll need to pay the extra cost out of your own pocket (known as underinsurance).
+The sum insured is the replacement value of your insured property should it be completely damaged or destroyed.
+This should be the estimated amount it would cost to rebuild your home to its former condition, not the market value of your home.

 Many insurers offer a suite of optional extras to choose from – this is cover that you can add to your standard building insurance policy for broader coverage.
 These options can vary between insurers, but some common optional extras can include: